 The Perch– Rooftop bars are a dime a dozen in Savannah, but this one is unique because it overlooks Forsyth Park.
 Sleek furnishings embrace the natural surroundings.
 Stop by for happy hour and nosh on their bar bites.

-The Coffee Fox– Go local with this downtown coffee shop, which serves locally roasted beans and light bites.
+The Coffee Fox– Go local with this downtown coffee shop, which serves locally roasted beans and light bites like pastries and sandwiches.
 Take it to go with a nitro cold brew.

 Gryphon Tea Room– Located on the SCAD campus in a 1926 Scottish Rite building, this cozy tea room is covered in mahogany furnishings.
 The cafe serves seasonal local fare.